 With a focus on attaining the best result for his clients, Mr. Woodworth offers practical guidance and legal advice to facilitate informed decisions regarding resolving disputes, whether to initiate litigation, negotiation and settlement, strategic trial preparation, trial presentation, and post trial needs.

+Domestic Relations Law.
+Mr. Woodworth offers services in domestic relations issues, including prenuptial agreements, domestic partnerships, cohabitation agreements, divorce, property and debt division, spousal support, restraining orders, custody, parenting time, and child support.
+Services include representation in original proceedings and modifications.
 Contributing to his ability to understand and assist people in the process of transitioning from a marriage or domestic partnership to the new role of co-parent, Mr. Woodworth is a single parent and understands the difficulty and potential pitfalls related to that process.
 Finding great success as a co-parent after several very challenging years, Mr. Woodworth is able to counsel and guide people from a position of extensive personal and professional experience.

+Criminal Defense.
 Mr. Woodworth offers defense services in cases involving charges ranging from traffic citations to felony charges carrying mandatory minimum prison sentences.
 Mr. Woodworth practices in both State and Municipal Courts.
 Having experience as both a defense attorney and a city prosecutor, Mr. Woodworth offers guidance, counsel, and aggressive services designed to obtain the best outcome for a person accused of wrongdoing.

+Residential Landlord & Tenant Law.
 The Oregon Residential Landlord and Tenant Act provides for responsibilities and rights for both landlords and tenants.
 The law presents many pitfalls for the unwary landlord and tenant alike.
 Mr. Woodworth counsels both landlords and tenants in all issues pertaining to residential tenancies, including tenant selection, month to month rental agreements and lease agreements for a term, move in procedures, habitability issues, landlord access, tenant rights, notice requirements, tenant self help remedies, and eviction.

+Employment Law.
 Mr. Woodworth offers services to employees within the context of contract review, contract negotiation, disciplinary proceedings, union grievances, wage claims, breach of contract, constructive discharge, sexual harassment, discrimination, and unemployment claims.

-|Attorney||John S. Woodworth||1998 - Present|
+|Attorney||John S. Woodworth||1996 - Present|